glycerine/zygomys/README.md

 defines a Lisp, zygomys borrows some syntax from Clojure, and some (notably the for-loop style) directly from the Go/C tradition.

-The standalone REPL is called simply `zygo`.
+The standalone REPL is called simply `zygo`.  `zygo` is also shorthand for the whole project when speaking aloud.
+In writing, the full `zygomys` is used to aid searchability.

 ### installation